 - Fundraising seed money for projects to be completed and funded subsequently.

-- Review the Electric Project Application Cover Sheet.
+- Review the Distributed Generation Project Application Cover Sheet.

 - Look through the sample calculations in the Excel workbook below.